 However, if convicted of a felony crime, the legal penalties include 16 months, to 3 years in a California state prison, and a maximum fine of $10,000.

-If you are person who fired the gun from the vehicle, but did not shoot at another person, it's also a “wobbler,” and can be charged as a misdemeanor of felony offense.
+If you are a person who fired the gun from the vehicle but did not shoot at another person, it's also a “wobbler” and can be charged as a misdemeanor or a felony offense.
 A misdemeanor conviction again carries up 6 months in county jail, a fine of $1,000, or both.

 If you actually fired a gun at another person from the vehicle, it's always a felony offense.
 If convicted, the legal penalties include 3 to 7 years in a California state prison, and a maximum fine of $10,000 fine.